How To Convert Your Attic into a Storage Room

 Can I Use the Attic for Storage?

 Technically, yes.
 The attic can support storage but only for very light objects or equipment.
-Not all attics are made alike, so this also depends on how much space your attic has.
+Not all attics are made alike, so this also depends on how much space your attic has and the strength of your attic floor.
+Most residential attics can safely hold about 10-20kg per square metre, but this varies widely based on construction.

 Another factor to take into consideration is the temperature of your attic.
 Most attics are not temperature-controlled and they can get colder than the rest of the house during winter months or very warm and humid around summertime.
-This is not ideal for storing temperature-sensitive items such as electronics.
+This is not ideal for storing temperature-sensitive items such as electronics or musical instruments.

 Step 1: Declutter